 Best things to see in Harajuku:

 Just a short walk east of Meiji Shrine and Harajuku is the more upscale neighbourhood of Omotesando.
-Here, you’ll find edgy architecture and trendy cafes contrasting with Harajuku.
+Here, you’ll find edgy architecture and trendy shops and cafes.

-The final part of our 3 days in Tokyo itinerary offers a blend of modernity and tradition through the various markets, museums and galleries around the city.
+The final part of our 3 days in Tokyo itinerary focuses on the culinary treasures around Tokyo.

-Then, head to Tsukiji Outer Market in the Chou City district for an incredible foodie experience.
+Head to Tsukiji Fish Market in the Chou City district for an incredible foodie experience.
 Soak up the atmosphere of the local market as you wander through the narrow alleyways filled with restaurants and shops selling wholesale produce, fresh fish and plenty of other goodies.
 You can reach the market by taking the Oedo or Hibiya Tokyo Metro Subway lines.

 The market runs until 2pm, but is at its best before noon.
 Grab brunch at one of the many little seafood restaurants or standing bars known as tachigui.
 With seafood delivered straight from Toyosu Fish Market every morning, you can expect to find the freshest seafood available in Tokyo.
 Try tamagoyaki (omelette on a stick), fresh tuna fish, or any of the sushi.